 Researchers and teachers from other countries

-There is variation in the provisions of the tax treaties with the countries concerned.
-Precise information on the country-specific exemption rules is available at the local tax offices in Finland.
-The researcher or teacher should obtain a Finnish tax card.
-Exemption can only be granted if you have a Finnish tax card on which the exemption has been recorded.
-If you have arrived in Finland as a researcher or teacher, and the tax treaty between Finland and your country of tax residence does not grant exemption, your income will be taxed under the generalised rules.
-For more information, click Töihin Suomeen.
-We would in any case recommend that you contact the local tax office.
+There is variation in the provisions of tax treaties with different countries.
+Precise information on country-specific exemption rules is available at local tax offices in Finland.
+Exemption can be granted only if you have a Finnish tax card on which the exemption is indicated.
+If the tax treaty between Finland and your country of tax residence does not grant exemption, your income will be taxed under general rules.
+For more information, see Work in Finland.
+Even in this case, you are advised to contact the local tax office.

-Egypt, Spain and Japan: Exemption for researchers or teachers will only be granted if the duration of stay is maximum two years.
+- Egypt and Japan: Exemption may be granted to a researcher or teacher only if the duration of stay in Finland is a maximum of two years.

-Researchers or teachers from Egypt and Spain are further expected to have arrived on the basis of an invitation sent by a Finnish scientific research institute or a Finnish institute of higher education.
-Exemption in the case of Egypt and Spain concerns only the income derived from work as specified by the text of the invitation letter and does not extend to other receipts of income.
+- Researchers or teachers from Egypt are further expected to have arrived by invitation of a Finnish scientific research institute or institute of higher education.
+Even then the exemption concerns only income derived from the task specified in the invitation, not any other income.

-United Kingdom: Exemption from income tax is granted to a professor or teacher (but not to a researcher) on the conditions that the duration of stay is maximum two years, and that he or she shows a UK certificate of tax assessment to the Finnish tax authorities.
+- United Kingdom: Exemption is granted to a professor or teacher (but not to a researcher) on the condition that the duration of stay in Finland is a maximum of two years and that they can provide a UK tax certificate for Finnish tax authorities.

-France: Exemption is granted to researchers or teachers from France for the first two years, even if the total duration of stay and work in Finland is longer than two years.
+- France: Exemption is granted to a researcher or teacher for the first two years, even if the total duration of stay in Finland is longer.

 Duration of stay longer than 6 months

-Exemption does not apply to social security contributions
+Exemption does not apply to health insurance contributions

-The international tax treaties and exemption rules are not intended to cover the obligation to pay social security contributions.
-If you are covered by the Finnish residence-based social insurance system on the basis of working or living in Finland you will be expected to pay health insurance and social security contributions, even if you are exempt from paying tax.
+The international tax treaties and exemption rules do not apply to your obligation to make health insurance contributions.
+If you are covered by the Finnish health insurance scheme on the basis of working or living in Finland, you must pay health insurance and social security contributions even if you are exempt from paying tax.